The Fergus Scottish Festival & Highland Games will host this year's

 Heavy events date back to the 11th century where they were used to lift the morale of the King’s troops before battle.
 The strongest men were chosen as the King’s personal bodyguards and the fastest became his couriers.
 Implements used were those found around the blacksmith’s shop and available to the early Scotsman.
-Woodsmen produced the caber (Gaelic for tree); the blacksmith’s hammer became the hammer throw; scale weights used for measuring grain became the 56 lb. and 28 lb. weights for distance and height and a rounded riverbed stone made the ideal stone of strength.
+Woodsmen produced the caber (from ‘cabar’ – Scot’s Gaelic for rafter or beam); the blacksmith’s hammer became the hammer throw; scale weights used for measuring grain became the 56 lb. and 28 lb. weights for distance and height and a rounded riverbed stone made the ideal stone of strength.
 By the 16th century the games became festive occasions as can be seen in Fergus where crowds roar at the successful completion of these feats of strength.
-The World Heavy Events Competition takes place in Fergus in 2021.
+The World Heavy Events Competition takes place in Fergus in 2023.

 Heavy Event School